Film at Lincoln Center

-Film at Lincoln Center, previously known as the Film Society of Lincoln Center until 2019, is a film society based in New York City, United States.
-Founded in 1969 by three Lincoln Center executives—William F. May, Martin E. Segal and Schuyler G. Chapin—the organization spotlights American independent cinema and world cinema, and recognizes and supports new filmmakers.
+Film at Lincoln Center (FLC), previously known as the Film Society of Lincoln Center (FSLC) until 2019, is a nonprofit organization based in New York City, New York.
+Founded in 1969 by three Lincoln Center executives—William F. May, Martin E. Segal and Schuyler G. Chapin—the organization presents film festivals, retrospectives, new releases, restorations, and talks.
 Film at Lincoln Center is one of the eleven resident organizations at the Lincoln Center for the Performing Arts.

+Beginnings

 Over the last four decades, Film at Lincoln Center has introduced to American audiences the works of many of the world's most acclaimed filmmakers, including François Truffaut, Rainer Werner Fassbinder, Jean-Luc Godard, Pedro Almodóvar and Martin Scorsese.

-Each year the organization presents its annual Gala Tribute, honoring legendary stars and industry leaders at Lincoln Center's Alice Tully Hall.
+Each year the organization presents its annual Chaplin Award Gala, honoring legendary stars and industry leaders at Lincoln Center's Alice Tully Hall.

 Film at Lincoln Center also hosts the annual New York Film Festival and is a co-presenter (with the Museum of Modern Art) of the New Directors/New Films Festival.
-The organization also publishes the bi-monthly film journal Film Comment.
+The organization also publishes the film journal Film Comment.

-After 400 days of suspension to all physical events due to COVID-19 pandemic's limitation of social activities, Film at Lincoln Center announced on March 16, 2021, that they will reopen their theaters as of April 16, 2021.
+Organizers

-Lesli Klainberg is currently president of Film at Lincoln Center, past executives include Rose Kuo, Mara Manus, Claudia Bonn and Joanne Koch who served as executive director from 1971 to 2003.

-Eugene Hernandez is the executive director of the New York Film Festival, and Dennis Lim is the artistic director.
+Lesli Klainberg is president of Film at Lincoln Center, past executives include Rose Kuo, Mara Manus, Claudia Bonn and Joanne Koch who served as executive director from 1971 to 2003.
+Dennis Lim is the artistic director of New York Film Festival.